12 Rules for Life: Release

 Penguin Allen Lane published the book on January 16, 2018, in the UK.
-Random House Canada published it on January 23 in Canada. as of September 2018, the book was slated to be translated into 45 languages.
+Random House Canada published it on January 23 in Canada.
+As of September 2018, the book was slated to be translated into 45 languages.

 The 12 Rules for Life audiobook was number one on Audible in Canada, and number three in the US.
 In Canada, since its debut, it topped The Globe and Mails and the Toronto Stars nonfiction bestsellers lists.
 According to CBC Books, it was the 4th-bestselling Canadian book of the year.
 According to the Toronto Star, it was the "biggest Canadian book success story of the year", topping original nonfiction and Canadian nonfiction categories, with only Canadian poet writer Rupi Kaur having similar sales.
-According to Publishers Weekly, Kobo Inc. reported that it was the 2nd-bestselling audiobook of 2018 in Canada, whereas per BookNet Canada and BNC SalesData the print book was 3rd and Peterson was the bestselling Canadian author of the year.
+Kobo Inc. reported that it was the 2nd-bestselling audiobook of 2018 in Canada.
+Per BookNet Canada and BNC SalesData, the print book was 3rd, and Peterson was the bestselling Canadian author of the year.

 In the UK the book enjoyed five weeks at the top of The Sunday Timess bestsellers list for general hardcover (February 18 – March 25, again on April 15), selling over 120,000 copies by September 16.
 According to The Sunday Times, the hardback edition was the year's 4th-biggest seller in the "general hardbacks" category with 153,160 copies sold by end of the year.
 According to The Guardian, the Nielsen BookScan reported sales of 147,899 copies made it only the 32nd bestselling book of the year.

-According to The Guardian, the Nielsen BookScan reported sales of over 10,000 copies until March 12 in Australia.
-According to The Irish Times, in Ireland it was the 23rd-bestselling book of the year with 14,408 copies.
+The Nielsen BookScan reported sales of over 10,000 copies until March 12 in Australia.
+In Ireland it was the 23rd-bestselling book of the year with 14,408 copies.